 Step 7: Working from above again. loop the belt over the large pulley as far as it will freely go as shown in Figure 15A.
-While holding the belt on the pulley with the right hand, use your left hand to rotate the tumbler clockwise as shown in Figure 15B until the belt is fully engaged to the large pulley.
+While holding the belt on the pulley with the right hand, use your left hand to rotate the tumbler counterclockwise as shown in Figure 15B until the belt is fully engaged to the large pulley.
 Don't worry too much about centering the belt; it will automatically center itself.
-If you wish, rotate the tumbler manually a few rotations to make sure the belt centers and works smoothly.
+Rotate the tumbler manually a few rotations to make sure the belt centers and works smoothly.